About Oxford County

 Property & Public Records

 Oxford County Registry of Deeds, located at 26 Western Avenue, South Paris, ME 04281, maintains full land and property records dating back to Oxford County's formation in 1805.
-The Registry can be reached at and provides services Monday through Friday during regular business hours.
+The Registry can be reached through the office provides services Monday through Friday during regular business hours.
 Available records include warranty deeds, quitclaim deeds, mortgage instruments, discharge documents, liens (mechanic's, tax, judgment), easements, rights of way, subdivision plans, and condominium declarations.

 - Daily access fees and subscription options vary, with casual users able to purchase short-term access.